You are currently browsing the tag archive for the ‘Paul Thomas Anderson’ tag.

 - If you were a guest programmer for TCM what three movies would you choose to best represent your tastes: Were talking classics, like, from the 80s right?
 Since I watched Ferris Bueller’s Day Off on TCM a couple of months ago I’m counting anything from the 80s and before.
 Casablanca (because it still holds up today as a compelling drama), Indiana Jones: Raiders of the Lost Ark (not just for nostalgic reasons), and The Jerk (for some nostalgic reasons, but also because it’s hilarious).

 Daniel Plainview is a new messiah, bringing bread, education, and wealth.
 Daniel Plainview is a Satan, an accuser, a murderer, a liar, and a drinker of blood.
 Both Christ and Antichrist, Daniel Plainview, embodies America, our industrialism and our greed, our benevolence and our violence.
-One part Flannery O’Conner, one part Rene’ Girard, passing Upton Sinclair through St. John’s gospel, Paul Thomas Anderson orchestrates a film that captures the American zeitgeist, that recapitulates our founding, this time in Little Boston, and the tea party replayed with Texas tea.
+One part Flannery O’Connor, one part Rene’ Girard, passing Upton Sinclair through St. John’s gospel, Paul Thomas Anderson orchestrates a film that captures the American zeitgeist, that recapitulates our founding, this time in Little Boston, and the tea party replayed with Texas tea.

 [There Will Be Spoilers]